 From that finished place, Jesus now mediates this new covenant relationship between God and man.
 Under the old, the priests were inferior because they died and could only offer temporary sacrifices.
 So the people could never enter into a perfect relationship with God in time and especially not in eternity.

 Christ is superior because He offered a perfect sacrifice that once and for all removes all sins for all time and is a priest forever in the order of Melchizedek meaning He has an indestructible life and can mediate the covenant between God and man.
 This gives us absolute security and confidence in our relationship with God.
-That He’s not relating to us according to our performance-based righteousness but rather according to the righteousness of Christ that we have become (Hebrews 7:20-22).
+That He’s not relating to us according to our performance-based righteousness but rather according to the righteousness of Christ that we have become [simple_tooltip content=’20 And inasmuch as He was not made priest without an oath

-The way the New Covenant works is that God the Father binds Himself to the covenant by an oath saying, “I promise that I will never relate to those in Christ through their righteousness but I swear by a covenant oath to always relate to them through the finished work of Jesus.”
-(Hebrews 10:16-19)
+The way the New Covenant works is that God the Father binds Himself to the covenant by an oath saying, “I promise that I will never relate to those in Christ through their righteousness but I swear by a covenant oath to always relate to them through the finished work of Jesus.” [simple_tooltip content=’16 “This is the covenant that I will make with them after those days, says the Lord: I will put My laws into their hearts, and in their minds I will write them,”

 Under the old covenant, the focus is on you — Thou shall not… Thou shall not… Thou shall not… It is all about your performance, your obedience, your works.
 But under the new covenant, God says, “I will put My laws in their mind… I will be their God… I will be merciful to their unrighteousness… their sins and their lawless deeds I will remember no more.”
 It is no longer you working for God, but God working for you, in you, through you!